-The commercial success of Jelmyto and any other product candidate that receives regulatory approval will depend significantly on their broad adoption and use by physicians, for approved indications, including, in the case of Jelmyto, for the treatment of LG-UTUC, and in the case of UGN-102, for the treatment of LG intermediate risk NMIBC, and for other therapeutic indications that we may seek to pursue with any of our product candidates.
+The commercial success of Jelmyto and any other product candidate that receives regulatory approval will depend significantly on their broad adoption and use by physicians, for approved indications, including, in the case of Jelmyto, for the treatment of LG-

+UTUC, and in the case of UGN-102, for the treatment of LG intermediate risk NMIBC, and for other therapeutic indications that we may seek to pursue with any of our product candidates.
 Physicians treating LG-UTUC and LG intermediate risk NMIBC have never had to consider treatments other than surgery.
-The degree and rate of physician and patient adoption of our product candidates, if approved, will depend on a number of factors, including:
+The degree and rate of physician and patient adoption of Jelmyto, UGN-102 or any of our other product candidates, if approved, will depend on a number of factors, including:

-- the clinical indications for which the product is approved; - the approved labeling and packaging for our products, including the degree of product preparation and administration convenience and ease of use that is afforded to physicians by the approved labeling and product packaging; - the prevalence and severity of adverse side effects and the level of risk/reward observed in our clinical trials;

-- sufficient patient satisfaction with the results and administration of our product and overall treatment experience, including relative convenience, ease of use and avoidance of, or reduction in, adverse side effects; - the extent to which physicians recommend our products to patients; - physicians' and patients' willingness to adopt new therapies in lieu of other products or treatments, including willingness to adopt our lead product candidates as locally-administered drug replacements to current surgical standards of care; - the cost of treatment, safety and efficacy of our product candidates in relation to alternative treatments, including the recurrence rate of our treatments; - the extent to which the costs of our product candidates are covered and reimbursed by third-party payors, including the availability of a physician reimbursement code for our treatments, and patients' willingness to pay for our products; - whether treatment with our product or product candidates, including the treatment of LG-UTUC with Jelmyto and the treatment of LG intermediate risk NMIBC with UGN-102, if approved, will be deemed to be an elective procedure by third- party payors; if so, the cost of treatment would be borne by the patient and would be less likely to be broadly adopted; - proper training of physicians or nurses for the skillful administration of our approved product, Jelmyto, and UGN-102, if approved, and development of a broad experiential knowledge base of aggregated clinician feedback from which we can refine appropriate procedures for product administration, without which there could be a risk of adverse events; - the revenues and profitability that our products will offer physicians as compared to alternative therapies; and - the effectiveness of our sales and marketing efforts, especially the success of any targeted marketing efforts directed toward physicians and clinics and any direct-to-consumer marketing efforts we may initiate.
+- the clinical indications for which the product is approved; - the safety and efficacy data from the clinical trial(s) supporting the approved clinical indications; - the approved labeling and packaging for our products, including the degree of product preparation and administration convenience and ease of use that is afforded to physicians by the approved labeling and product packaging; - · the prevalence and severity of adverse side effects and the level of risk/reward observed in our clinical trials; - sufficient patient satisfaction with the results and administration of our products and overall treatment experience, including relative convenience, ease of use and avoidance of, or reduction in, adverse side effects; - the extent to which physicians recommend our products to patients; - physicians' and patients' willingness to adopt new therapies in lieu of other products or treatments, including willingness to adopt Jelmyto, and our lead product candidate UGN-102 as locally-administered drug replacements to current surgical standards of care; - the cost of treatment, safety and efficacy of our products in relation to alternative treatments, including the recurrence rate of our treatments; - the extent to which the costs of our products are covered and reimbursed by third-party payors, including the availability of a physician reimbursement code for our treatments, and patients' willingness to pay for our products; - whether treatment with our products, including the treatment of LG-UTUC with Jelmyto and the treatment of LG intermediate risk NMIBC with UGN-102, if approved, will be deemed to be an elective procedure by third- party payors; if so, the cost of treatment would be borne by the patient and would be less likely to be broadly adopted; - proper training of physicians or nurses for the skillful administration of our approved product, Jelmyto, and UGN-102, if approved, and development of a broad experiential knowledge base of aggregated clinician feedback from which we can refine appropriate procedures for product administration, without which there could be a risk of adverse events; - · the revenues and profitability that our products will offer physicians as compared to alternative therapies; and - the effectiveness of our sales and marketing efforts, especially the success of any targeted marketing efforts directed toward physicians and clinics and any direct-to-consumer marketing efforts we may initiate.